Sustainability

 Fuji Electric has a policy of not supporting acts that indirectly violate human rights through its supply chain.
 Based on this policy, Fuji Electric and its affiliates have worked to ban the use of minerals associated with the funding of armed insurgents, human trafficking, forced labor, child labor, abuse, war crimes, and other human rights violations.
 These minerals include tin, tantalum, tungsten, gold, cobalt, mica and its derivatives produced in the Democratic Republic of the Congo or areas of conflict in surrounding countries.

 In February 2014, we became an official member of JEITA's Responsible Minerals Trade Working Group.
-In this role, we promote effective activities in collaboration with industry groups, including by collecting the latest information on conflict minerals.
+In this role, we promote effective activities in collaboration with industry groups, including by collecting the latest information of RMI on conflict minerals.

 Rejecting Any and All Ties with Antisocial Forces